 Of course for your site to be easily legible on mobile devices, your text needs to be at least a certain size.
 Likewise, you should ensure any buttons are big enough to be clicked on with even the biggest of fingers!

 If you can ensure your website is a mobile responsive website, you will provide a better experience for your visitors and you’ll also find your site continues to rank in Google.
-As you maybe aware, Google rolled out changes last month that mean that if your website is not mobile responsive, it will no longer rank on Google.
-I therefore cannot stress the importance enough of basing your WordPress website on a mobile responsive theme.
+Google rolled out changes back in 2015 that meant that if your website is not mobile responsive, it will no longer rank on Google.
+I, therefore, cannot stress the importance enough of basing your WordPress website on a mobile responsive theme.

-If you have any questions about WordPress and mobile responsive websites, please comment below and I’ll do my best to help you out.
+If you have any questions about WordPress and mobile responsive websites, please send me an email at firstname.lastname@example.org and I’ll get back to you asap.